-- A. Direct PUC set a statewide net metering rate based on avoided costs.
-Example: a compensation rate based on the value at the time of the generation. - Louis Porter, Washington Electric Cooperative - Rebecca Towne, Vermont Electric Cooperative - B. Might need to pair this idea with potentially removing the caps.
-Cap has been in place because of cost structure, but if the financial incentive decreases, than the bigger systems could build solar for municipalities / school buildings / public buildings -- Christopher Pearson, Sierra Club

-Counterpoint: However, in the example of municipal systems - this strategy hides the cost of the electricity and the cost of the system is folded into municipal taxes for residents, rather than in residents' electricity bills -- Louis Porter, Washington Electric Cooperative
+- A. Direct the Public Utility Commission (PUC) to set a statewide net metering rate based on avoided costs.
+Example: a compensation rate based on the value at the time of the generation. - Louis Porter, Washington Electric Cooperative - Rebecca Towne, Vermont Electric Cooperative - B. Might need to pair this idea with potentially removing the caps (on the size of the project that qualifies for net metering).
+Cap has been in place because of cost structure, but if the financial incentive decreases, then the bigger systems could build solar for municipalities/school buildings/public buildings Christopher Pearson, Sierra Club - Counterpoint: However, in the example of municipal systems-this strategy hides the cost of the electricity, and the cost of the system is folded into municipal taxes for residents, rather than in residents' electricity bills.
+Louis Porter, Washington Electric Cooperative - C. Be more specific/directive in legislation to the PUC, distinguishing between net metering that is generated and used on site (valuable and useful) vs the excess generation that then flows into the grid and is used by others at a much higher cost than other resources of electricity.
+Rebecca Towne, Vermont Electric Cooperative

-- C. Be more specific / directive in legislation to the PUC, distinguishing between netmetering that is generated and used on site (valuable and useful) vs the excess generation that then flows into the grid and is used by others at a much higher cost than other resources of electricity. -Rebecca Towne, Vermont Electric Cooperative - D. Concerned about hardening / reliability of the grid.
-Representative Sibilia - As long as 500Kw group net metering located away from load does not do much to harden the grid.
-Can actually create issues and is very expensive. -- Ken Nolan, Vermont Public Power Supply Authority - H320 proposed to eliminate off site net-metering because it is often not located in places where it is needed and becomes very expensive.
-Peter Sterling, Renewable Energy Vermont - However want to maintain option for off-site net metered projects that assist housing developments -- Mia Watson, Vermont Housing Finance Agency - Seconded by Chase Whiting, Conservation Law Foundation - E. If looking at a shift in changing net metering, take the time to explore and understand anticipated and unintended impacts.
-Peter Sterling, Renewable Energy Vermont - F. Is there another revenue stream to support the affected cost shift? -- Senator Bray - G. Reluctant to change net-metering because it favors solar on the built environment and that's a benefit --Brian Shupe, Vermont Natural Resources Council - H. Would like to retain how net-metering reinforces solar on the build environment --Chase Whiting, Conservation Law Foundation - I. Agree with Chris that if figure out cost structure, we don't have to care about size.
+- D. Concerned about hardening/reliability of the grid.
+Representative Sibilia - As long as 500 kW group net metering located away from load does not do much to harden the grid.
+Can actually create issues and is very expensive. - Ken Nolan, Vermont Public Power Supply Authority - H.320 of 2023 proposed to eliminate off-site net metering because it is often not located in places where it is needed and becomes very expensive. - Peter Sterling, Renewable Energy Vermont - However, want to maintain option for off-site net metered projects that assist housing developments Mia Watson, Vermont Housing Finance Agency - Seconded by Chase Whiting, Conservation Law Foundation - E. If looking at a shift in changing net metering, take the time to explore and understand anticipated and unintended impacts.
+Peter Sterling, Renewable Energy Vermont - F. Is there another revenue stream to support the affected cost shift?
+Senator Bray - G. Reluctant to change net metering because it favors solar on the built environment and that's a benefit.
+Brian Shupe, Vermont Natural Resources Council - H. Would like to retain how net metering reinforces solar on the built environment.
+Chase Whiting, Conservation Law Foundation - I. Agree with Chris that if figure out cost structure, we don't have to care about size.
 On flip size, if cost structure is too tricky, the size of allowable rays is also another way to get at net metering costs.
-Reduce allowable size. -Rebecca Towne, Vermont Electric Cooperative - J. A useful structure, potentially: set incentive with a time frame.
-Example very high net metering rates go away after 10 years. -Rebecca Towne, Vermont Electric Cooperative - K. Early arrays there was no incentive for them to assign RECs to the utility, and the PUC has ruled that they cannot change their minds about that so it is in-state solar that does not count at all even though we pay high rates for it.
-Build an incentive to 1) change their minds and 2) have an incentive to assign those RECs to the utility to count towards Tier 2. -Rebecca Towne, Vermont Electric Cooperative
+Reduce allowable size.
+Rebecca Towne, Vermont Electric Cooperative - J. A useful structure, potentially: set incentive with a time frame.
+Example-very high net metering rates go away after 10 years.
+Rebecca Towne, Vermont Electric Cooperative - K. Early arrays-there was no incentive for them to assign RECs to the utility, and the PUC has ruled that they cannot change their minds about that, so it is in-State solar that does not count at all even though we pay high rates for it.
+Build an incentive to (1) change their minds and (2) have an incentive to assign those RECs to the utility to count towards Tier 2.
+Rebecca Towne, Vermont Electric Cooperative